Python For Loops

 Current Letter : g Current Letter : k Current Letter : f Current Letter : o Current Letter : r Current Letter : g Current Letter : k

 Python break statement brings control out of the loop.

 Example: Python For Loop with Break Statement

 Current Letter : e

-- Pass Statement: We use pass statement to write empty loops.
-Pass is also used for empty control statements, function and classes.
+The pass statement to write empty loops.
+Pass is also used for empty control statements, functions, and classes.

 Last Letter : s

 Python range() is a built-in function that is used when a user needs to perform an action a specific number of times. range() in Python(3.x) is just a renamed version of a function called xrange() in Python(2.x).
 The range() function is used to generate a sequence of numbers.
 Depending on how many arguments user is passing to the function, user can decide where that series of numbers will begin and end as well as how big the difference will be between one number and the next.range() takes mainly three arguments.

 - start: integer starting from which the sequence of integers is to be returned